In 2017, there were a whopping 3.7 billion email users worldwide – a number that is expected to skyrocket to 4.3 billion by 2022.

 For non-urgent inquiries during my absence, you can contact [Name] at [email], and they will be happy to assist.

+Planning a trip away?
+It’s imperative that you set up an office auto-responder in your Gmail.
 As you can see, there are plenty of effective uses for auto reply emails that don’t come off as impersonal.
 When tastefully done, they can even train your audience, prospects, or colleagues to expect certain wait times, give them pertinent details on autopilot, or simply add some joy to their day – all while easing the burden of your swelling email inbox.

 Leveling up your Email Automation in Gmail